+MONEY MARKET AND CITY INTELLIGENCE.

-MONEY MARKET AND CITY INTELLIGENCE
+MONEY MARKET AND CITY INTELLIGENCE.
 Friday Evening, October 20, 1854.
-THE Funds during the week have been steady, with a slight downward tendency, from the absence of real or speculative business and the tightness of money.
+The Funds during the week have been steady, with a slight downward tendency, from the absence of real or speculative business and the tightness of money.
 This afternoon, how-ever, has rather improved prices.
-The public is still evi-dently waiting decisive news of some sort from the Crimea, but great couldence is folt in the ultimate success of the allied armies, and that Sebastopol must fall before October is out.
-Railway Shares have accompanied the Funds in their rise, but are still flat, and but little business doing. is out.
+The public is still evi-dently waiting decisive news of some sort from the Orimea, but great confidence is folt in the ultimate success of the alled armies, and that Sebastopol must fall before October is out.
 Railway Shares have accompanied the Funds in their rise, but are still flat, and but little business doing.
-Turkish Serip is lower, and will as yet advance but little.
-It is not improbable-barring any unforseen reverse in the East-that Consols may keep to the present price, or even go higher, until the January dividends come off.
+Turkish Scrip is lower, and will as yet advance but little.
+It is not improbable -barring any unforscen reverse in the East-that Consols may keep to the present price, or even go higher, until the January dividends come off.
 Of course, any material political event, such as a rupture with Prussia, or another American Grey-Town disturbance, would bring in both real and speculative sellers.
-But the tone of the market is decidedly healthy, the absurd and rash specula-tions which provalled earlier in the year having ceased, in most cases with severe loss.
-By electric telegraph this afternoon, prices come firm from Paris.
+But the tone of the market is decidedly healthy, the absurd and rash specula-tions which provailed earlier in the year having ceased, in most cases with sovers loss.
+By cleetric telegraph this afternoon, prices come firm from Paris.
 In Mines and other adventures business is nearly suspended.

-STOCK WELL-September 20, killed in the battle of the Alma, whilst carrying the colours, George Thomas Dixon Stockwell, Ensign in her Majesty's 19th Regiment, in his 20th lyear, the eldest son of the late Licut.-Col. Stockwell, of the East India Company's Service.
-BRAY BROOKE-On board H.M.S.
-Vulcan, from wounds received in the battle of the Alma, while gallantly carrying the colours of the 95th, in which he was serving as a volunteer, Lieutenant and Adjutant W.L.
-Braybrooke, commanding the Ceylon Rifles, second son of Colonel Braybrooke, commanding the Ceylon Rifle Regiment.
-Stockwell, Ensign in her Majesty's 19th Regiment, in his 20th lyear, the eldest son of the late Licut.-Col. Stockwell, of the Stockwell, of the Alma, while gallantly carrying the colours of the 95th, in which he was serving as a volunteer, Lieutenant and Adjutant W.L.
-Braybrooke, commanding the Ceylon Rifle Regiment.
-Stockwell, Ensign in the battle of the Alma, while gallantly carrying the colours of the 95th, in which he was serving as a volunteer, Lieutenant and Adjutant W.L.
-Braybrooke, commanding the Ceylon Rifle Regiment.
-Stettin for present shipment, or 55s, to 55s, for the Surjug must elapse before this can occur.
+Consols closed, at four o'clock :-For account, 14th Nov., forced down so low, that England was the cheapest corn market in the world, with the exception of the south of Russia.
+Should the Turks succeed in getting posses-sion of Bessarabia, it is possible that some large quantity of Wheat may arrive from the Danube, but several months must clapse before this can occur.
 The season is now too far advanced for the arrival of any considerable supplies from the Baltic ports before the spring; and the great rise which has taken place in our markets, has had the usual effect there.
-We cannot now quote 61 to 614 lbs.
-Red wheat under 58s. to 59s. f. o. b. at Stettin for present shipment, or 55s. to 57s. for the Spring.
+We cannot now quote 61 to 611⁄2 lbs.
+Red wheat under 55s. to 59s. f. o. b. at Stottin for present shipment, or 55s. to 57s. for the Spring.
 The French provincial markets continue to advance, but though Paris trade is firm it remains stationary.
-The rain which has fallen both there and here will, no doubt, cruse a greater increase in the demand for Wheat than for Flour, and the relative value of the two will thus become more equalised.
+The rain which has fallen both there and here will, no doubt, cause a greater increase in the demand for Wheat than for Flour, and the relative value of the two will thus become more equalised.
 Barley and Oats are scarce overywhere.
-There is very little of either grain offering from Denmark, and at the Friesland and Dutch ports there is so much demand for Oats, that prices during the past week have advanced 1s.
+There is very little of either grain offering from Demark, and at the Friesland and Dutch ports there is so much demand for Oats, that prices during the past week have advanced 1s.
 6d. to 25, per quarter, our latest quotations from Enden being equal to 27s.
 6d., for 39 to 40 lbs. f. o. b.
-Cork black are quoted at 15s, and Waterford 14s.
-6d, per barrel f. o. b.
-Some siles of French Beans have been at 36s. to 36s.
-6d. per 480 lbs. f. o. b., but the demand for the home consumption is so great that none are now offered for shipment.
-Peas at Koenigsberg are 37s, per quarter, and at Stettin 41s. to 43s, f. o, b.
-FLOATING TRADE.-The sales actually made in London are three engoes Saidi at 43s., one Beheira 40s., one hard Enos 56s.
-6d., and one Ibraila - s.
-At Liverpool laigher prices have been paid, and there are buyers both there and here for Saidi at 46s., Beheira 44s.; Marianopoll would bring 75s. were there any cargoes on passage, which is within 5s. of the very highest price paid since the harvest of 1853.
-Beans have been sold as follow :-one cargo Saidi 35s.
-6d., one 30s., one 37s. with buyers now at 35s.
+Cork black are quoted at 15s., and Waterford 14s.
+6d. per barrel f. o. b.
+Some sales of French Beans have been at 36s. to 36s.
+6d. per 450 lbs. f. o. b., but the demand for the home consumption is so great that none are now offered for shipment.
+Peas at Konigsberg are 37s. per quarter, and at Stettin 41s. to 43s. f. o. b.
+FLOATING TRADE.-The sales actually made in London are three cargoes Saidi at 43s., one Behoira 40s., one hard Enos 56s.
+6d., and one Ibraila -s.
+At Liverpool higher prices have been paid, and there are buyers both there and here for Saidi at 45s., Beheira 44s.; Marianopoli would bring 75s. were there any eargoes on passage, which is within 5a.